myHandiQR: Explaining a disability means repeating yourself.

 A lifetime to be understood.

-The from-scratch recap you dread at every encounter, you'll never do it again.
-The QR sets the context in your place, with your words, set once for all the times you'll need it.
-3 months free for each new profile, no card required.
-One trial running at a time.
+The from-scratch recap you dread at every meeting?
+You won't have to do it again.
+The QR code sets the context for you, written once for every time you'll need it.
+3 months free trial for each new profile, no card required.
+Only one trial active at a time.